Prevention, Symptoms, Treatment and Transmission

 It is also important for people to stay at home away from others if they are sick.

 Social distancing is the practice of reducing contact between people to slow the spread of infections or disease.
-According to the Order on Social Distancing by the Missouri Department of Health and Senior Services, Missourians should are ordered to avoid social gatherings of more than ten (10) people.
+According to the Stay at Home Order by the Missouri Department of Health and Senior Services, Missourians should are ordered to avoid social gatherings of more than ten (10) people.
 “Social gatherings” shall mean any planned or spontaneous event or convening that would bring together more than ten (10) people in a single space at the same time.

 What are the symptoms?